zpainter/iassist/content/about/regional-report-2001-2002-europe.md

 ### [MetaNet]{style="text-transform:uppercase"}

-(<http://www.epros.ed.ac.uk/metanet/>) The EU funded MetaNet group is described as \'a network of excellence for harmonising and synthesising the development of statistical metadata\'.[ ]{style="mso-spacerun: yes"}The network is considering the harmonisation of metadata, conceptually, in terms of structure and definitions, along with other aspects of metadata, including metadata for dissemination,
+(<http://www.epros.ed.ac.uk/metanet/>) The EU funded MetaNet group is described as 'a network of excellence for harmonising and synthesising the development of statistical metadata'.[ ]{style="mso-spacerun: yes"}The network is considering the harmonisation of metadata, conceptually, in terms of structure and definitions, along with other aspects of metadata, including metadata for dissemination,